MarouaneAEF/MarouaneAEF/README.md

 - 👋 Hi, I’m @MarouaneAEF
-- 👀 I’m interested in - Deeep Statistics methods and - Machine Learning in general
+- 👀 I’m interested in - Deep Statistic methods and - Machine Learning in general
 - 💞️ I’m looking to collaborate on topics listed above